 Snapdragon Close Up

-I am a HUGE fan of growing Antirrhinum majus.
-These are the varieties I’m growing, and I ordered them all from Johnny’s Selected Seeds.
+I am a HUGE fan of growing Antirrhinum majus and have worked with many different types of snapdragons through the years.
+These are the varieties I’m growing this year, and I ordered them all from Johnny’s Selected Seeds.

 • Madame Butterfly Bronze with White